Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: Lemmas on local approximations and search directions

-Lemma~\ref{lem:SY-bound} which follows is key to our result, because it allows us to bound the size of $\| S^{-1} \dir{s} \|_2$ (recall $\dir{s} = \grad \cons(x) \dir{x}$).
-We remark that often in linear programming one shows $\| S^{-1} \dir{s} \|_2 = \bigO{1 }$ to prove a $\mathcal{O}(\sqrt{n} \log(1/\mu) )$ iteration bound.
+Lemma~\ref{lem:SY-bound}, which follows, is key to our result, because it allows us to bound the size of $\| S^{-1} \dir{s} \|_2$ (recall $\dir{s} = \grad \cons(x) \dir{x}$).
+We remark that often in linear programming one shows $\| S^{-1} \dir{s} \|_2 = \bigO{1 }$ to prove an $\mathcal{O}(\sqrt{n} \log(1/\mu) )$ iteration bound for interior point methods \cite[Lemma 4]{kojima1989polynomial}.
+Lemma~\ref{lem:SY-bound} is inspired by this idea from linear programming.
 Combining Lemma~\ref{lem:SY-bound} with the Lemmas from Section~\ref{sec:approximations} allows us to give concrete bounds on the reduction of the log barrier at each iteration.
 This underpins our main results in Section~\ref{sec:worst-case}.

 \begin{restatable}{lemma}{lemSYbound} Consider $A \in \reals^{\NumCon \times \NumVar}$, $g \in \reals^{\NumVar}$, and a symmetric matrix $H \in \reals^{\NumCon \times \NumVar}$.
 Define $\Delta(u) := \frac{1}{2} u^T (H + A^T A) u + g^T u$ where $\Delta : \reals^{\NumVar} \rightarrow \reals$ and let $\dir{x} \in \argmin_{u \in \ball{r}{\zeros}}{ \Delta(u) }$ for some $r \ge 0$.
 Then